OMEinsum.DynamicEinCodeType

 • ntrials, βs and niters are annealing parameters, doing ntrials indepedent annealings, each has inverse tempteratures specified by βs, in each temperature, do niters updates of the tree.

-• initializer specifies how to determine the initial configuration, it can be :greedy or :random.
-If it is using :greedy method to generate the initial configuration, it also uses two extra arguments greedy_method and greedy_nrepeat.
+• initializer specifies how to determine the initial configuration, it can be :greedy, :random or :specified.
+If the initializer is :specified, the input code should be a NestedEinsum object.

 References